FAITH WITHOUT WORKS IS DEAD

 Hopeline - Patient Support

-Greeting patients, answering phones, setting up appointments, giving patients resource kits.
+Greeting patients, answering phones, setting up appointments, giving patients resource kits, and helping with clerical work.
 Generally, for in office volunteers, women are preferred because of the nature of the ministry.
+Nursing volunteers or Spanish and Portuguese volunteers are a major need.

 Hopeline - Recovery Ministry